Cry, the Beloved Country (1995 film)

-Cry, the Beloved Country is a 1995 South African-American drama film directed by Darrell Roodt, based on the novel Cry, the Beloved Country by Alan Paton.
+Cry, the Beloved Country is a 1995 South African drama film directed by Darrell Roodt, based on the novel Cry, the Beloved Country by Alan Paton.
 It stars James Earl Jones and Richard Harris.

 The film was made in 1995, shortly after the fall of apartheid and the free election of Nelson Mandela as President of South Africa.

 Synopsis

-Set in South Africa in October 1946, before the official implementation of apartheid, this is the story of church minister Stephen Kumalo (James Earl Jones) who is requested from his village to Johannesburg.
+Set in the Union of South Africa in October 1946, two years before the official implementation of apartheid, this is the story of church minister Stephen Kumalo (James Earl Jones) who is requested from his village to Johannesburg.
 There he discovers that his son Absalom has been arrested for the murder of a white man.
 Simultaneously, the white man's father, James Jarvis (Richard Harris), supports apartheid.
-When Stephen And James meet, they eventually come to unexpected understandings about their sons and their own shared humanity.
+When Stephen and James meet, they eventually come to unexpected understandings about their sons and their own shared humanity.

 Selected cast

 Although this is a South African film, the majority of the main characters in the movie are played by Westerners, specifically Americans.